getdave/responsive-navigation-block/readme.md

 ### Usage

-This Plugin creates two block variations from the Navigation block which will be automatically hidden/shown at the configured breakpoint (screensize)
+This Plugin creates two block variations from the Navigation block which will be **automatically hidden/shown at the configured screensize** (breakpoint):

+-   Navigation (Mobile) - will be displayed only on smaller screen sizes.
+-   Navigation (Desktop) - will be displayed only on larger screen sizes.

-This affords the ability to independently style mobile vs desktop navigation and even allows for completely different menus to be used.
+This affords the ability to **independently style mobile vs desktop navigation** and even allows for **completely different menus** to be used.

 The Plugin should be used as follows: